Back to Arizona

 utility, after providing 30 days written notice to the Arizona Corporation

-Commission (ACC), to construct a small modular reactor (SMR) in Arizona without
+Commission (ACC), to construct small modular reactor (SMR) in Arizona without

 filing an application or receiving a certificate of environmental compatibility

-if the new SMR is co-located with a large industrial energy user.
+if the new SMR is co-located with an extra high load factor customer.

 Background